thvroyal/eml-extractor/SETUP_INSTRUCTIONS.md

 1. Log in to [PyPI.org](https://pypi.org)
 2. Go to Account Settings → API tokens
 3. Click "Add API token"
-4. Give it a name (e.g., "GitHub Actions EML Parser")
+4. Give it a name (e.g., "GitHub Actions EML Extractor")
 5. Choose scope: "Entire account" (you can restrict this later after first publish)
 6. Copy the token (starts with `pypi-`)